rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/uiSchema.md

 For example, when you add a key named `myKey` to a form where `myKey` is already defined, then your new key will become `myKey-1`.
 You can use `ui:duplicateKeySuffixSeparator` to override the default separator, `"-"` with a string of your choice on a per-field basis.

-You can also set this into the `ui:globalOptions` to have the same separator used everywhere.
+You can also set this in the `ui:globalOptions` to have the same separator used everywhere.

 ```ts
 import { UiSchema } from '@rjsf/utils';